Jacob Prater, Discipline Coordinator

 Academic Standards for Soil and Waste Resources

 To graduate with a major or minor in soil and waste resources you must have a minimum cumulative grade point average of 2.50.

 Academic Standards for the College of Natural Resources

 You must apply for official acceptance as a College of Natural Resources major before the beginning of your junior year.
-Requirements for acceptance to the fisheries and water resources, forestry, resource management (in the human dimensions of natural resource management discipline) or soil and waste resources major are:
+Requirements for acceptance to the fisheries and water resources, forestry, wildlife, resource management (in the human dimensions of natural resource management discipline) or soil and waste resources major are: